-I’ve been finding random things to do around the house while Joe took on the trim.
-We only have one air compressor and one brad nailer and though trim is not always a one person job most of the time Joe doesn’t need me.
-Case and point: He has now finished trimming out the entry/dining room, the living room, the kitchen, Dakota’s bedroom and the main floor bathroom already!
-I love that man!
+When Joe is here to help I’ve been finding random things to do around the house.
+We only have one air compressor and one brad nailer and though trim is not always a one person job most of the time it is.
+Case and point: He has now finished trimming out the entry/dining room, the living room, the kitchen, guest bedroom and the main floor bathroom already!
 Meanwhile I’ve filled all of the screw holes in the bead board (before we realized we could use the brad nailer to put it up we used screws… ugh) as well as all of the itty bitty holes from the brad nailer in the window casings with wood putty.
 No, I’m not getting on a ladder and filling all of those tiny nails on the ceilings but I will do the window and door casings because those a person will actually see.
 I also patched the floor and took up a good pair of gloves, a scraper, a hammer and a bag of steel wool and scraped off the two full walls of old outside siding that are now in the interior of our house.
-Sorry, no pictures of that today but you’ve seen it before, it is 100 year old hard wood siding in our entry and out in the hall, Dakota’s bedroom and our office.
+Sorry, no pictures of that today but you’ve seen it before, it is 100 year old hard wood siding in our entry and out in the hall, guest bedroom and my office.
 It was incredibly nasty, especially the part that was out in the screened-in porch for the last 100 years *shudders* but now it looks far better and we’re even debating on leaving it in the old white/gray paint patina and not painting it… we shall see.